ghostkcleung/tft_framework/md/font_and_print.md

 00010001 (0x11)
 01111110 (0x7E)
 ```
 You can see there are 5x8 bits above because of more easier for handling.
-It is iterated from the last bit to the first bit.
 The first bit is always be 0 and to be skipped.

 It will be rendered as the fowllowing picture: